kylehuang041/Bank/README.md

 ## Windows/Linux Terminal Instructions
 Both Linux and Windows:
 * clone repository.<br>
-* Type ./program in terminal to run the program.
+* Type ./program in terminal to run the program.<br>
-LINUX, if there is an error:
+LINUX, if there is an error:<br>
 * type "make && ./program" in terminal to recompile and execute program.<br>
 * type "make clean" to remove object files.<br>